Do you ever hear yourself saying any of these phrases that have become all too common in homes across the world these days?

 What about tech at the table?
 Many families want to have a tech free dinner, but find they face resistance.
 Sometimes, it’s even parents who have a hard time abiding by their own rules.

-Why We All Need Family Technology Rules
+This is Why You Need Family Tech Rules

 Where to Start